 Admission into the LPN Transition Program is a competitive process and specific prerequisites must be met.
 Priority application deadline is January 15; applications are accepted through March 15.
-Contact the Nursing Program office (778-8080) for information on admission, selection, policies, etc.
+Contact the Nursing Program office (493-8720) or nursing website for information on admission, selection, policies, etc.